mpaglia0/Iudas/README.md

 series: <course_title>
 series_index: <order_of_lessons_starting_from_1>
 ```

 Explanation:

-**Course**: simply tells Jinja2 this document is not a standard article but a course lesson.
-The content of this key is not [yet] managed but I suggest to put in it the name (title) of the course.
-If *course* is not empty Jinja2 will compile that page as a *lesson* instead of a normal *article* i.e.
+**Course** key simply tells Jinja2 this document is not a standard article but a course lesson.
+The content of this key is not [yet] managed but I suggest to use the name (title) of the course.
+IF *course* is NOT empty Jinja2 will compile that page as a *lesson* instead of a normal *article* i.e.

-1. change navigation button labels from *chapter* into *lesson*
+1. changes navigation button labels from *chapter* into *lesson* and

-2. builds an offcanvas index that will allow to quickly navigate among lessons
+2. builds an offcanvas index allowing navigation among lessons.

-**Series**: is used to actually manage the course/lessons (title, index, etc.)
+**Series** is simply used to actually manage the course/lessons (title, index, etc.).

-**Series_index**: since *Series* plugins orders items (lessons) using the creation date, it could happen you have to insert a lesson between two existing ones.
-In this case *creation dates* cannot be used since your latest lesson will be listed at the end of your index.
-To force the order you want, you can use the *series_index* key.
-Enter 1, 2, 3, etc. in each of your articles and *Series* will order items following numbers and not creation dates.
+**Series_index** forces lessons order.
+[Series](https://github.com/pelican-plugins/series) plugin orders items (lessons) using the creation date, but it could happen you have to insert a lesson between two existing ones.
+In this case *creation dates* cannot be used since the latest lesson you wrote will be listed at the end of your index.

+To force the order you want, you have to use the *series_index* key.
+Enter 1, 2, 3, etc. in each of your articles and [Series](https://github.com/pelican-plugins/series) will order items following entered numbers and not creation dates.

 # Basic theme configuration